jknowles/opensdp_predictive_analytics/docs/opensdp_predictiveanalytics_modelbuilding.md

 Caret really really really likes if you do binary classification that you code the variables as factors with alphabetical labels.
 In this case, we recode 0/1 to be nongrad, grad.
+We also split the outcome variable off from the data and store it separately now as its own vector.